centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 This tool is avaiable on three OS: Windows, Mac OS, and Ubuntu.

-To download this tool, check out our releases at [ISPAPI-Downloads](https://github.com/hexonet/ispapicli/releases).
+* To download this tool, check out our releases at [ISPAPI-Downloads](https://github.com/hexonet/ispapicli/releases).
 The tool is available as portable executable version.

-Other option to download if from PyPi
+* Other option to download it from PyPi (Coming Soon)